OsvaldoLlNava/SpotyPie/README.md

   * starting of backup file we can upload to our playlist
   * get our playlist from spotify
   * delete some or all tracks
-  * maintain our datas in database file and spotify count sinchronized
+  * maintain our datas in database file and spotify acount sinchronized

  Also are included the tests in /tests folder.